calculated-health/neuron-docs/docs/data-model/inbound/ch_patient.md

 # ch_patient

-> Demographics and other administrative information about a patient receiving care and other health-related services.
+Demographics and other administrative information about a patient receiving care and other health-related services.
->

-## Notes

 - All patients must be unique.
 - All patients much exist within this table in order to be counted in any measure.